JetBrains/skills/README.md

 Each skill lives in its own top-level directory.
 Every `SKILL.md` keeps an exact `metadata.source` link to the original upstream skill path.

-## Disclaimer
-These skills are provided for demonstration and educational purposes only.
-While some of these capabilities may be available in Claude, the implementations and behaviors you receive from Claude may differ from what is shown in these skills.
-These skills are meant to illustrate patterns and possibilities.
-Always test skills thoroughly in your own environment before relying on them for critical tasks.

 ## Summary

 - Total skills: 129